Utah Film Center has moved! Sign up for our newsletter for exciting updates.

 Free Films for Teachers

 Utah Film Center believes good films have the power to change the world.
-These curated shorts and documentaries unlock new worlds, increase empathy, and broaden student social-emotional learning skills.
-Our library of films and short films are available to stream in the classroom for FREE along with study guides to enhance student learning, exploration, communication, and creativity.
+These curated shorts and documentaries unlock new worlds, foster empathy, and expand students’ social-emotional learning skills.
+Our library of films and short films are available to stream in the classroom for FREE, along with study guides to enhance student learning, exploration, communication, and creativity.

 How to View a Film & Receive Lesson Plans for Your Classroom